cs-uob/COMSM0085/docs/organisation.md

 workshop.
 You are also able to see the workshop exercises ahead of the session -- this is intentional.

-To make it clear, **you are expected to watch the videos and read the exercises before each workshop.** This takes time, so we recommend that you start early.
+To make it clear, **you are expected to watch the videos and attempt the exercises before each workshop.** This takes time, so we recommend that you start early.
-Set some time aside on Monday, Tuesday or Wednesday to watch the videos and preview the exercises, so you can get the most out of the workshops.
+Set some time aside during the week _before_ the Friday labs to watch the videos and preview the exercises, so you can get the most out of the workshops.

-Watching the videos will mean you already understand something about the technologies before the session, while pre-reading the exercises means you'll already know where to start and if there is anything you don't understand that you need to ask about.
+Watching the videos will mean you already understand something about the technologies before the session, while attempting the exercises means you'll already know where to start and if there is anything you don't understand that you need to ask about.